operand/agency/docs/README.md

 original message, passing the response as the `"content"` argument.
 This way, the original sender and Chatty can have a conversation.

-This is an example of the schema that is used for sending messages in `agency`.
-This format is intended to be simple and extensible enough to support most use cases while remaining human readable.

-Custom message formats are a possibility in the future.
-If you'd like to see support for custom message formats, please open an issue.

 ## Special Actions

 There are three special actions present on all agents by default:

 * `help`\
-Sends back to the sender, a list of all actions on this agent.
+Returns a list of all actions on this agent.
 This is used by agents for action discovery.

 * `return`\
-Receives the return value of the last action invoked on an agent.
+Receives the return value of a previous action invoked by the agent.

 * `error`\
-Receives an error message if the last action invoked on an agent raised an exception.
+Receives an error message from a previous action invoked by the agent.

 Override or extend these actions to customize the behavior of your agent.